Aveeno Positively Nourishing Calming Body Lotion Review

 Review

-Results you may expect from using Aveeno Positively Nourishing Calming Body Lotion:
+Does Aveeno Positively Nourishing Calming Body Lotion Work?

-Highly moisturizing: Aveeno Positively Nourishing Calming Body Lotion has a moisturizing rating of 6.5 out of 10.
+According to CreamScan analysis, Aveeno Positively Nourishing Calming Body Lotion is highly moisturizing, with a moisturizing rating of 6.5 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a very high humectancy of 9.0 out of 10, solely because of the significant content of Glycerin (est. ≈9.0%), and a moderate occlusivity of 4.0 out of 10, primarily due to the substantial concentration of Butyrospermum Parkii (Shea) Butter (est. ≈2.5%) and Petrolatum (est. ≈2.0%).